kito129/betfairHitoricalRawDataConversion/README.md

 There will be 2 different types of line:

+WE HAVE TO REMOVE ALL THE FILE THAT NOT CONTAINS AT LEST ONE MARKET CHANGE AND HAVE LESS THAT 50 PRICE CHANGES

 #### MARKET CHANGES
 This one have "mc" props, inside that "marketDefinition" props and not "rc" props